 - Cooling down: always use a cooling rack (wire rack) to cool down cakes, especially bundt cakes that are dense like this one.
 If you don't have one, put the pan on top of something that allows the air to flow below the pan.
 I sometimes place them on the gas stovetop (turned off!) because the burners allow that.
 And buy one if you want to bake often.
 They're an essential item.

-- Cooling down: let cool completely before glazing, otherwise it will not be thick as the heat will dissolve most of it.
+- Glaze: let cool completely before glazing.
+Otherwise, it will not be thick as the heat will dissolve most of it.

 - Bananas: use very ripe bananas.
 They should be soft, with brown spots, and mushy.
 You know, those you don't want to eat.
 I like using chunkier mashed bananas for this recipe because they add texture.